Measuring Your Wall

 Walls with Obstacles

-- Measure the full width and height of your wall as you would for a standard wall, ignoring any obstacles like windows, doors, or outlets.
+Measure the full width and height as you would for a standard wall, ignoring any obstacles such as windows, doors, or outlets.
+You will trim around the obstacles, removing any excess material during installation.

 Measuring Tips